 With a marketing automation system, you can, using data about your customers' behavior on your webshop, track and analyze what they are interested in.
-You can then send them targeted and relevant content across your channels and nurture them throughout the buying process.
+You can then send targeted and relevant content across your channels and nurture them throughout the buying process.
 You can also reward existing customers who visit your webshop regularly.

 The purpose of a loyalty program is to give customers a good experience and gain access to valuable data.

-When your customers sign up for your loyalty program, they also give you access to valuable data that can provide you with insight into their behaviors, habits, and preferences.
-It can help you to target offers to the individual customer's wishes and needs.
+When your customers sign up for your loyalty program, they also give you access to valuable data that can provide insight into their behaviors, habits, and preferences.
+It can help you target offers to the individual customer's wishes and needs.
 If you know what the customer needs and give them a personal experience where they feel seen and heard, they are much more likely to show you loyalty - and it will show on the bottom line.